grodansparadis/vscp-doc-vscpworks/device_config.md

 # Device configuration window

 The node configuration window can be used to set parameters for a remote node.
 It's main use is for developers as it will not display a remote nodes content in the most user friendly way.
 Still it can be useful also for (at least anvanced) users when editing and investigating registers on remote nodes.

+In the window you can

+* **Handling register** values on all pages of the remote device inluding standard registers.
+* Read/write values from/to a node through it's defined **abstractions**.
+Abstraction is a way for a remote node to present it's settings and other variables in a high level way.
+* Read and program a remote nodes **decision matrix** if it has one.
+* Investigate and run **wizards** defined for the remote node.
+Wizards are setup and configuration sequence's node defines for it's own setup that walk a user through the setup steps in a user friendly way.

 On Ubuntu Linux this window looks like this

 ![](./images/screenshot_vscpworks_config.png)

 In the above screenshot we have highlighted the registry entry that set the interval for temperature reports on the [CAN4VSCP Kelvin module](http://www.grodansparadis.com/kelvinntc10k/kelvin_ntc10ka.html).
 To change it one just click on the value and select update.
 The operations are the same if the module is locally connected or located on the other side of the earth.

+## Registers

 ![](./images/vscpworks_registers2.jpg)